-Gene loss
+Gene Loss

-There are a number of instances in which folds (or structural superfamilies) are missing only from a single organism or clade.
-The most notable of these are five superfamilies that are missing from Rickettsia and present in all the other genomes.
+There are a number of instances where folds (or structural superfamilies) are missing only from a single organism or clade.
+The most notable of these are 5 superfamilies that are missing from Rickettsia and present in all the other genomes.